Vadodara

 The city is prominent for landmarks such as the Laxmi Vilas Palace, which served as the residence of the Maratha royal Gaekwad dynasty that ruled over Baroda State.
 It is also the home of the Maharaja Sayajirao University of Baroda.

 Etymology

-The city in one period was called Chandanavati after the rule of Chanda of the Dodiya Rajputs.
-The capital was also known as Virakshetra or Viravati (Land of Warriors).
-Later on, it was known as Vadpatraka or Vadodará, and according to tradition, is a corrupt form of the Sanskrit word vatodar, meaning "in the belly of the Banyan tree".
-It is, as of 2000, almost impossible to ascertain when the various changes in the name were made; early English travellers and merchants of the 18th century mention the town as Baroda, and it is from this, that the name Baroda is derived; in 1974 (well after independence) the official name of the city was changed to Vadodara.
+The city was once called Chandanavati after Raja Chandan of the Dod Parmar Rajputs.
+The capital was also known as Virakshetra (Land of Warriors).
+Later, it was known as Vadpatraka or Vadodará, and according to tradition, is a corrupt form of the Sanskrit word vatodara, meaning "in the belly of the banyan tree".
+It is, as of 2009, almost impossible to ascertain when the various changes in the name were made; early English travelers and merchants of the 15th century mention the town as Baroda, and it is from this, that the name Baroda is derived; in 1974 (well after independence), the official name of the city was changed to Vadodara.